folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 2. In the **PO Line detail** pane, select **Actions > Cancel**.
 A confirmation dialog asks, “Are you sure you want to cancel this purchase order line?”.
 Select Cancel order line to continue.
 A confirmation message appears.

 Upon cancellation, the PO line **Receipt status** and **Payment status** values change to Cancelled.
 The fund distribution **Current encumbrance** amount is set to $0.00.
-In this release of FOLIO, if there is an associated item in Inventory, the **Item status** value remains set to On order.
-The “POL receipt status” is set to Cancelled.
+If there is an associated item in Inventory, the **Item status** value is set to Order closed.
+The **POL receipt status** is set to Cancelled.
 In the PO line search results pane and on the Purchase order detail pane PO lines section, a red circle with a diagonal line icon appears beside the cancelled order line.

 ## Deleting an order line